-The Lead Auditor is the person within the Certification Body that is the leader of the audit team.
-The Lead Auditor has to be competent in the audit of the ProTerra Standard, ProTerra Insecta and ProTerra Certification Protocol.
-In addition to the required qualification of an auditor (see Auditor section), the lead auditor fulfils the following extra requirements and qualifications:
+The Lead Auditor is the person within the Certification Body who is the leader of the audit team.
+The Lead Auditor shall be competent to audit of the ProTerra Standard, ProTerra Insecta and ProTerra Certification Protocol.
+In addition to the required qualification of an auditor (see Auditor section), the Lead Auditor fulfils the following extra requirements and qualifications:

-- a) Demonstrable experience in the auditing processes operating with Mass Balance Tracking and Tracing; - b) Successful completion of an ISO 9000/9001 lead auditor course; - c)Food/feed safety requirements: Hazard Analysis and Critical Control Points (HACCP) and good hygiene practices; - d) Non-GMO production, if applicable; and - e) The lead auditor should have performed a minimum of 5 (five) audits as a team member and is witnessed in his position as a team leader by the Scheme Manager or another Lead Auditor of the Certification Body during a ProTerra audit before qualification as lead auditor in the ProTerra scheme.
+- a) Demonstrable experience in the auditing processes operating with Mass Balance Tracking and Tracing; - b) Successful completion of an ISO 9000/9001 Lead Auditor course; - c)Food/feed safety requirements: Hazard Analysis and Critical Control Points (HACCP) and good hygiene practices; - d) Non-GMO production, if applicable; and - e) The Lead Auditor should have completed a minimum of 5 (five) audits as a team member and be witnessed in his position as a team leader by the Scheme Manager or another Lead Auditor of the Certification Body during a ProTerra audit before qualification as a Lead Auditor in the ProTerra scheme.

-In addition to the above and in the understanding that not all of the above qualifications maybe with one auditor, the audit team shall be a multi-disciplinary team composed under the responsibility of the lead auditor and approved by the Scheme Manager.
-The team as a whole needs to be qualified in each of the individual fields of experience as specified below.
+In addition to the above and in the understanding that not all of the above qualifications may be with one auditor, the audit team shall be a multi-disciplinary team composed under the responsibility of the lead auditor and approved by the Scheme Manager.
+The team as a whole shall be qualified in each of the individual fields of experience as specified below.
 The audit team shall have audit skills and audit experience with certification in food and feed and/or industrial areas covering the following issues:

-- Labour Conditions and social aspects;
+- Labour Conditions and social aspects:

 - · Health and Safety;

-- Environmental protection and management;
+- · Environmental protection and management;

-- Non-GMO production, if applicable;
+- · Non-GMO production, if applicable;

-- Legal Frame for production of the commodity being certified;
+- Legal Frame for the production of the commodity being certified;

-- · Traceability / Chain of Custody systems, and
+- Traceability / Chain of Custody systems, and

 - Food/feed safety requirements including Hazard Analysis and Critical Control Points (HACCP) and good hygiene practices;

-Exceptions to any of these requirements must be approved and registered in advance by the ProTerra Certification and Standard Committee.
+Exceptions to any of these requirements must be approved and registered in advance by the ProTerra Standard and Certification Committee.

-Document Revision History Title Date Pages Type of Document ProTerra Standard on Social Responsibility and Environmental Sustainability for Producers of Insects as Food and Feed - PROTERRA INSECTA - DRAFT 10 August 2021 1-32 "Normative document and code of practice for the certification of responsible production of insects for food and feed - Initial version for public consultation CONTROLLED COPY."
-ProTerra Standard on Social Responsibility and Environmental Sustainability for Producers of Insects as Food and Feed - PROTERRA INSECTA Version 1.0 11 March 2022 1-51 "Normative document and code of practice for the certification of responsible production of insects for food and feed - CONTROLLED COPY."
+Name Date Pages Type of changes ProTerra Standard on Social Respon- sibility and Environ- mental Sustainabi- lity for Producers of Insects as Food and Feed - PROTERRA INSECTA - DRAFT 10 August 2021 1- 32 "Normative document and code of practice for the certification of responsible production of insects for food and feed - Initial version for public consultation CONTROL-LED COPY."
+ProTerra Standard on Social Respon- sibility and Environ- mental Sustainabi- lity for Producers of Insects as Food and Feed - PROTERRA INSECTA Version 1.0 11 March 2022 1-37 "Normative document and code of practice for the certification of responsible production of insects for food and feed - CONTROLLED COPY."
+ProTerra Standard on Social Respon- sibility and Environ- mental Sustainabi- lity for Producers of Insects as Food and Feed - PROTERRA INSECTA Version 2.0 18 October 2023 1-54 "Normative document and code of practice for the certification of responsible production of insects for food and feed - CONTROLLED COPY."